-This morning you wake in Vardzia, a magnificent cave town from the 12th century and is one of the highlights of the trip.
+This morning you will visit Vardzia, is a magnificent cave town from the 12th century and is one of the highlights of the trip.

 Afterwards your local Georgian National Escort from Wendy Wu Tours will take you to the Armenian border where you'll be met by the Armenian National Escort from Wendy Wu Tours.